How to Remove Tile Flooring

 With either your underlayment or subfloor exposed, it’s time to clean up the mess.

 Take your buckets filled with old tile, adhesive and underlayment chunks and throw them out.
-If your project was larger, consider a dumpster rental for tile disposal, rather than wait for your next bulk trash pickup day.
+For larger tile removal projects, consider renting a dumpster for easy debris removal, rather than waiting for your next bulk trash pickup day.

 Use your shop-vac to vacuum up smaller pieces of debris as well as dust.
 You won’t want to rush this step, as it is one of the most important when it comes to installing your new floor.
 Any dust that has not been cleaned from underlayment or subfloor will make it harder for a new floor to properly adhere to the surface.